-I myself have never suffered from dengue fever (t-t), but some of my friends are not so lucky.
-There are too many myths around this fever lately, so there is a need to write this post so that you understand what it is, whether it is worth being afraid, whether it is necessary to make insurance, and how to avoid it at all.
-I hope this information will help you draw your own conclusions.
+I myself have never had Dengue fever (t-t-t), but some of my acquaintances were not so lucky.
+There are too many myths around this fever lately, so it became necessary to write this post so that you understand what it is, is it worth it, whether it is necessary to make insurance, and in general how to avoid it.
+I hope this information will help you draw your conclusions..

 The content of the article

 - one Dengue fever

 - 2 How to avoid Dengue